celesterobinson/to-do-js/README.md

 }
 ```

 There was one thing at this time that I was super excited to learn about.
 Toggling classes.
 This opened up a whole new world of CSS capabilities for me.
 In this code, I toggle a class called 'item' on and off.
 This allows me to use a CSS selector and give it properties with values.
 These function is being passed through my ```addTask``` function, which is then being called in another function that fires on enter. ```onClick``` of a list item, the ```strikethrough``` function fires, toggling whatever I have set in the CSS.
-In this case, I have a ```text-decoration: underline``` set.
+In this case, I have a ```text-decoration: line-through``` set.
 This adds an easy way to cross off items on the to-do list.

 ```
 function strikethrough(event) {